 For people who are employed by another person or company, the employer usually matches the employee's contributions to Medicare and Social Security.
 This effectively means that, when you look at your Medicare and Social Security tax statements on your paychecks, you can know that those programs are actually getting double what's shown there - with your employer covering the other half.

-However, if you are self-employed in New Castle, Colorado, you are responsible to pay both the employee and employer share of the employment tax.
-Essentially, this means that the employment tax for self-employed individuals is double what it would be for regular employees.
+However, if you are self-employed in Newcastle, Washington, you are liable to pay both the employee and employer share of the employment tax.
+Effectively, this means that the employment tax for self-employed individuals is double what it would be for regular employees.

 Self-employed workers in Newcastle, Washington pay a self-employment tax rate of 15.3% of their income that's derived from self-employment.
 However, half of whatever they end up paying in self-employment tax is deductible from income tax.
 This effectively creates a tax deduction of nearly 8% of one's income, requiring you to only pay taxes on 92% of what you earn.
 Additional tax deductions may lower that number further.
 When this deduction is taken into account, the self-employment tax rate is effectively 14%, as opposed to over 15%.

 Can a Newcastle, Washington Tax Attorney Help?